General Application for GST/HST Rebates

 Filing instructions

-Determine whether your rebate is equal to the basic tax content of the real property or to the GST/HST payable on your sale of the property or deemed taxable sale (your rebate will be equal to whichever of these amounts is less).
+Determine whether your rebate is equal to the basic tax content of the real property or to the GST/HST payable on your sale of the property or deemed taxable sale (whichever is less).
 If you are a public sector body that is not dealing at arm's length with the purchaser, use the calculation (A/B) × C to determine the amount of your rebate.

-For details on how to calculate your total rebate, see Part C – Rebate claimed.
+For details on how to calculate your total rebate, see Part D – Rebate claimed.

-If you sold the property, include the following information with your rebate application:
+If you sold the property, also include the following information and documents with your rebate application:

 Note

-If you made a deemed taxable sale of the property, be sure to include the following information with your rebate application:
+If you made a deemed taxable sale of the property, also include the following information and documents with your rebate application:

 Note